Tshepajev/fityk-libs-spectra-script/README.md

 If you want to read the code, I advise to read Fityk's [manual](https://fityk.nieto.pl/fityk-manual.html).
 In the script I assume you have thoroughly read the manual.

+This code is available in Github as [fityk-libs-spectra-script](https://github.com/Tshepajev/fityk-libs-spectra-script).

 ## Script features

 * The script is plug-and-play, meaning anyone can use it out of the box without installing or configuring additional stuff.